tanya-h/snakify/README.md

 ~~~

 OR
-Simply download the jar file.
+Simply download the jar file and click on it.
+Alternatively:

 RUN
 ~~~